RogueOneEcho/superseded-how-to-setup-deluge-with-protonvpn-portforward/README.md

 The `monitor` service loads environment variables from both the `environment` section of `docker-compose.yml` and a `monitor/.env` file.
 This is better practice for storing sensitive data such as passwords, you can even go a step further and use [secrets](https://docs.docker.com/compose/how-tos/use-secrets/) but that's out of scope here.

 Copy the `monitor/.env.example` file to `monitor/.env` and set the `DELUGE_PASSWORD` variable to your deluge web client password.
+If you've not set a password already then the default is `deluge`.

 ```bash
 cp monitor/.env.example monitor/.env